mryalamanchi/onehouraday/README.md

 * We want to reinforce the "Get a Task Done" volunteer experience
 * We want people to use the stregths to help others
 * We want experts from everyone collaborating with social projects

+###  For people: Enable new environments that lets poeple improve their skills with real impact work

+We have seen people frustrated about the following situations:

+* Getting blocked and not being able to keep develop their profesional career
+* Gaining experience for a new role is hard  (without real experience)
+* Entering the job market is hard.
+(Entry requirements are too high and people don't have experience)
+* Learning is limited to who you interact and you need to switch jobs to learn from other environment.

 ![Homepage](https://user-images.githubusercontent.com/3884690/35480044-712f6ccc-0406-11e8-85b7-fafaaed22600.png)